Salkantay Trek Difficulty: An Honest Review

 Taking one of many much needed breaks on the way up the Salkantay Pass

-I didn’t do any special training for the Salkantay trek, and neither did my mom.
+I didn’t do any special training for the Salkantay trek.
 But this is not to say you should skip training!

 For context, I completed numerous hikes in South America, including a few high-altitude treks.
 My mom loves hiking and does a lot of walks back home, but nothing at altitude.